ReallySmallSoftware/cordova-plugin-firestore/README.md

 I have learnt a number of things whilst implementing this:
 - The documentation states that the database cannot be initialised in a seperate thread when using persistence.
 In my experience this should say it cannot be *used* in multiple threads.
 - When used on Android ensure that at least `com.google.gms:google-services:3.1.1` is used in build dependencies.
 Earlier versions did not work for me.
-- Yes, I did spell initialise() with an 's' - The original plugin developer @ReallySmallSoftware is from the UK
+- Yes, I did spell initialise() with an 's' - Original plugin developer @ReallySmallSoftware is from the UK